Routes are so important: they guide pilgrims on the best path via holistic places toward a wonderful destination.

 4. Then once you have clicked the button ‘Click to Receive GPX file…’, go to your phone’s email browser, and open the ‘Your GPX Downloads’ email and click on one of the files, or press and hold finger on file icon to reveal pop-up menu in Step 6.

-6. For clear step-by-step instructions for importing GPXs into Guru Maps click here.
+6. For clear step-by-step instructions for importing GPXs into OutdoorActive or Guru Maps click here for Apple iOS and here for Google Android, and for OS Maps, here.

 The 1:25,000 scale maps are twice as good!
 They show holy wells and springs, as well as field margins.
 These orange ‘Explorer’ maps cover a smaller area, so you need to carry more, or find new ones more frequently.
 But their information is much clearer and more detailed.
 Each map costs around £9.
 OS updates these maps yearly, to take into account new roads, diverted footpaths and closed pubs.
 So it is always worth getting the newest maps possible.
 Don’t rely on charity shop ones from the 1970s.